Tracey Lindberg: Teaching

-In 1997, Dr. Lindberg was hired to teach Criminal Justice at Athabasca University in Alberta.
-In 2001, she helped to establish the Centre for World Indigenous Knowledge and Research and became director of Indigenous Education.
-In 2010 she became Athabasca's fourth Canadian Research Chair.
-Her focus was on Indigenous Legal Orders, Laws and Traditions.
-At this point she began to split her time between Athabasca University and the University of Ottawa and transferred there full-time in 2016.
+In 1997, Lindberg was hired to teach criminal justice at Athabasca University in Alberta.
+In 2001, she helped to establish its Centre for World Indigenous Knowledge and Research and became Director of Indigenous Education.
+In 2010 she became Athabasca's fourth Canada Research Chair.
+Her focus was on Indigenous Traditional Knowledge, Legal Orders and Laws.
+At this point she began to split her time between Athabasca University and the University of Ottawa and transferred to UOttawa full-time in 2016.